dmpop/pellicola/README.md

 You can add descriptions to photos by creating accompanying *.php* files.
 For example, to add a description to the *F994362-R1-14-15.jpg* photo, create the *F994362-R1-14-15.php* file containing a short text.
 You can use HTML markup for formatting the text.

 To enable the expiration feature, change the *$expire = false;* line in the *index.php* script to *$expire = true;* and specify the desired expiration period by modifying the *$days* variable.

+You can use Photocrumbs to display a single photo by specifying the *id* parameter in the URL.
+For example, the http://127.0.0.1/photocrumbs/index.php?id=/photos/F994362-R1-14-15.jpg URL shows the *F994362-R1-14-15.jpg* photo.